nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **About the Developer Guide**

 ### Objectives of the Developer Guide
-This developer guide aims to provide developers with insights into the implementation details of InternBuddy and to explain the design considerations behind the different features.
-It utilises Unified Modeling Language (UML) diagrams created using [PlantUML](https://plantuml.com/) for a visual explanation of the implementations.
+This developer guide aims to provide developers with insights into the implementation of InternBuddy and to explain the design considerations behind its features.
+It utilizes Unified Modeling Language (UML) diagrams created using [PlantUML](https://plantuml.com/) for a visual explanation of the implementation.

-Apart from shedding light onto InternBuddy's  internal details, this developer guide also provides information on how one can test the features of InternBuddy, and showcases the user study component that we went through in the initial development phase for requirements gathering.
+Apart from shedding light on InternBuddy's internal details, this developer guide also provides information on how to conduct feature testing and showcases the user study component that we went through in the initial development phase for requirements gathering.

-Hopefully, interested developers would be able to easily set up the InternBuddy project and extends its functionality through this developer guide.
+Hopefully, this developer guide will enable you to easily set up the InternBuddy project and extend its functionality if you are interested in doing so.

 <div style="page-break-after: always;"></div>